THE GLOBE THEATRE, STOCKTON-ON-TEES

 The interior of The Globe as it looked during September, 2013.
 Jomast Developments Ltd has begun its £4 million restoration of the historic Globe to its 1930's splendour, for use as a live entertainment venue for music, comedy and other events.
 With its 2,500 capacity, the Globe will be the largest indoor auditorium between Leeds and Newcastle.
 The restoration work is expected to be finished sometime during 2016 following an award of a £4m grant from the Heritage Lottery Fund.

 A mini slide show with some images from inside The Globe Theatre which were taken in September, 2013.
 As you can see there's a lot of work to be carried out before the final restoration is completed.
 What we see here is the wonderful art decor inside the auditorium, the balcony as seen from the stage, the high ceilings showing the colourful decoration, the foyer, the rear of the building, the roof and the stage where so many great stars stood.
 It was a pleasure to take part in a guided tour of the famous building which was organised by Barry Jones with help from Stockton Borough Council.
 I hope you enjoy seeing these photographs as much as I did taking them.

 On this website we respect copyright.
 We are always more than happy to give credit to a photographer’s work and try to seek permission if we have any doubts.
 If you believe we have used one of your photographs and would like it to be removed, please inform us.
-Re-using images on this site, whether on Facebook, Twitter or your own website, is theft.
+Re-using images from this website or this page, whether on Facebook, Twitter or your own website, is theft.
 It would be appreciated if you would follow these guidelines.